Notes on Randomized Algorithms: The coupling method

 Here we have a deck of $n$ cards, and we repeatedly apply some random transformation to the deck to converge to a stationary distribution that is uniform over all permutations of the cards (usually this is obvious by symmetry, so we won't bother proving it).
 Our goal is to show that the expected \concept{coupling time} at which our deck ends up in the same permutation as an initially-stationary deck is small.
 Typically we do this by linking identical cards on each side of the coupling, so that each linked pair moves through the same positions with each step.
 When all $n$ cards are linked, we will have achieved $X = Y$.

 Lest somebody try implementing one of these shuffling algorithms, it's probably worth mentioning that they are all terrible.
-If you actually want to shuffle an array of values, the usual approach is to swap an element chosen uniformly at random into the first position, then shuffle the remaining $n-1$ positions recursively.
+If you actually want to shuffle an array of values, the usual approach is to do a \concept{Fisher-Yates shuffle}~\cite{FisherY1948,Durstenfeld1964}: swap an element chosen uniformly at random into the first position, then shuffle the remaining $n-1$ positions recursively.
 This gives a uniform shuffle in $O(n)$ steps.
+Another classical shuffling algorithm is the \concept{Rao-Sandelius shuffle}~\cite{Rao1961,Sandelius1962}, where we flip a coin for each element to divide the original array into two random arrays, then shuffle each pile recursively.
+This has worse expected running time in theory than Fisher-Yates ($O(n \log n)$ instead of $O(n)$), but it parallelizes well and uses only random bits instead of random values from a larger range.
+The more recent \concept{MergeShuffle} algorithm of Bacher~\etal~\cite{BacherBHL2015} is even faster in practice; this paper also gives a more complete history of shuffling algorithms than given here.